 Clean energy for EU islands initiative

-As part of the 'Clean energy for all Europeans' package, the Clean energy for EU islands initiative provides a long term framework to help islands generate their own sustainable, low-cost energy.
+As part of the 'Clean energy for all Europeans' package, the Clean energy for EU islands initiative, launched in 2017, provides a long-term framework to help islands generate their own sustainable, low-cost energy.
 This will result in: